 Support your comments.
 When you comment on content online, include a relevant link to your website.
 Make the link specific – not to the home page.
 Link to content that leads the reader to more information.

 Help influencers to share your website content.
-Do you have one or customers who are very active online?
+Do you have one or more customers who are very active online?
 Make sure they know about your website content.
 Help them to share your great site and the resources there.

 Leverage earned media.
-Earned media refers to content that you get placed at websites that are now your own.
+Earned media refers to content that you get placed at websites that are not your own.
 This can be an online magazine or blog, or an industry publication.
 While every site has its own rules, most will allow at least one link.
 Make sure that link takes readers to your website.